BNY: Post-merger history

 In November 2017, BNY Mellon performed the United States banking industry's first real-time payment transaction using a system set up by The Clearing House.
 The transaction moved a nominal amount between accounts at BNY Mellon and U.S. Bancorp in three seconds, inaugurating the first new payment clearance and settlement system for the US in over 40 years.

 In January 2018, BNY Mellon announced that it was again moving its headquarters location, less than four years after its prior move.
 The headquarters location was announced as 240 Greenwich Street, a renaming of the already BNY Mellon-owned 101 Barclay Street office building in Tribeca, New York City.
 BNY Mellon had owned the office building for over 30 years, with control of the location obtained via 99-year ground lease.
 The same year, the company purchased the location from the city for $352 million.

 In February 2020, Mellon announced that it has successfully onboarded Liontrust Asset Management to its new Investment Operations platform.

-In early 2023, BNY Mellon’s Pershing unit announced the addition of real-time payments to its investor portal.
+In early 2023, BNY Mellon's Pershing unit announced the addition of real-time payments to its investor portal.
 In June 2023, BNY Mellon's Pershing X launched wealth management platform Wove.
-In July 2023, BNY Mellon became an early adopter of Federal Reserve’s instant payment rail, FedNow.
+In July 2023, BNY Mellon became an early adopter of Federal Reserve's instant payment rail, FedNow.
 That same year, BNY made history by selecting minority-, veteran-, and woman-owned firms as bookrunners for a $500 million debt offering.
 Additionally, the company increased its minimum wage for U.S.-based employees by 12.5%, raising the hourly rate from $20.00 to $22.50, and expanded its mental health resources.

 In June 2024, BNY Mellon announced an update to its logo and a simplification of its corporate brand to BNY.
 As part of this rebranding, BNY Mellon Investment Management was renamed BNY Investments, BNY Mellon Wealth Management became BNY Wealth, and BNY Mellon Pershing was shortened to BNY Pershing.

+In mid-2025, it was reported that BNY approached Northern Trust about the possibility of a merger.
+The firms had conversations but BNY's CEO declined to comment publicly, stating focus remains on "organic growth".

+In April 2026, the US Treasury announced that BNY would be designated as a financial agent to manage initial Trump accounts, while also partnering with Robinhood to develop an app and provide customer service.

+In May 2026, the company changed its stock ticker symbol from BK to BNY on the New York Stock Exchange (NYSE).